Has your CRM system turned into a data dumpster?

 3. Simplify Your Technology Stack

 The tremendous growth of sales and marketing technologies in the last five years has also produced the “shiny object” syndrome.
 Teams have purchased many technologies in an attempt to turbo-charge their demand generation and sales efforts.
 An over-complicated technology stack not only contributes to polluting your CRM data dumpster, but creates process coordination, API quota, and management challenges.
-Here are some tips on how to assess and simplify your technology stack:
+Here are some tips on how to assess and simplify your technology stack for a clean CRM:

 - Many of these technologies likely have not panned out due to vendors’ over-promising, bad data quality, lack of management support, or simply just a bad fit for your organization.
 If you can’t quantify a solid ROI over the trailing 12 months, then you likely won’t miss the technology if it’s removed.